crowplexus/yu-pan-ko/dictionary.md

 - If you wanna say "an American" - you say
 - "amērika satu"

-adā - Anything that cuts
+anī - "Birthday"

-- i.e: a knife, a blade, a sword
+anō - Year

 ---
 # O